| Reimyo DAP-999EX

 otherwise impeccable Clearaudio Reference turntable, for

+example.
 The second feature of digital that is a bar to my

 appreciation of it is that the music decays into an infinite